Romantic and charming, the city of lights is among the most visited capitals in Europe.

 Day trips from Paris

 After 4 days in Paris, you can go to the Palace of Versailles where the French royalty used to live.
-Some people spend 3 days in Paris and the 4th in Versailles, which is also a good option if you aren’t staying for 5 days in the region.
+Some people spend 3 days in Paris and in the 4th day, they go on a day trip to Versailles, which is also a good option if you aren’t staying for 5 days in the region.

 To reach Versailles, purchase a return ticket for the train.
 It costs around 7 euros.